menandmice/micetro_docs/guides/implementation/external_auth.rst

 The validation of the signature can be turned off with the system setting checkSignatureFor-ExternalAuthenticationScript – but that should not be done in a live environment except in extreme cases where changes are needed to the authentication callback script.

 **Configuration**
 At start up the Micetro Central program will search the data directory for a file named **ext_auth_conf.json**, reading the contents of the file and storing it in the database along with the timestamp.
+Please find a sample of the **ext_auth_conf.json** file `here <https://github.com/menandmice/micetro_docs/tree/10.3/scripts/ext_auth_conf>`_

 The structure of the JSON object inside the configuration file is different depending on the identity solution that is being configured.